 We may need to raise additional debt funding or sell additional equity securities to enter into such joint ventures or make such acquisitions.
 However, we may not be able to obtain such debt funding or sell equity securities on terms that are favorable to us, or at all.
 The raising of additional debt funding by us, if required and available, would result in increased debt service obligations and could result in additional operating and financing covenants, or liens on our assets, that would restrict our operations.
 The sale of additional equity securities, if required and available, could result in dilution to our stockholders.

-Tonogold may fail to complete its acquisition of Comstock Mining LLC or be unsuccessful in profitably producing precious metals if does complete such acquisition, which could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.
+Tonogold may be unsuccessful in profitably producing precious metals, which could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.